 Helena Gräf

-Helena Gräf is a PhD student at the Faculty of Political Science at the University of Erfurt in cooperation with the Berlin School of Economics and Law on the topic of “Green Industrial Policy in the EU: The State-Driven Transformation of the Battery Value Chain”.
+Helena Gräf is a PhD student at the Faculty of Economics, Law and Social Sciences at the University of Erfurt in cooperation with the Berlin School of Economics and Law on the topic of “Green Industrial Policy in the EU: The State-Driven Transformation of the Battery Value Chain”.

 As an associate member of the sub-project JRT02 who focuses on orders of property, her research analyses industrial and (foreign) economic policy reactions in Germany and the European Union in response to a changing competitive situation in the wake of the global expansion of Chinese companies.
 Previously, she was a pre-doctoral student at the Max Weber College for Advanced Cultural and Social Studies and worked as a research assistant at the HWR Berlin in the research project “Global Value Chains in Germany, India, and Brazil after COVID 19 - Beginning of a New Type of Globalization?”.